Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 Calamint in bloom

 (Photo courtesy of NetPS Plant Finder)

 Plant Height: 8 inches

 Spacing: 18 inches

 Pretty lilac to white flowers cover this more vigorous variety throughout summer; features larger flower clusters, and larger foliage than the species; an excellent choice for borders and containers; dried leaves used for potpourris or sachets

-Calamint features dainty spikes of lilac purple trumpet-shaped flowers with white overtones rising above the foliage from late spring to late summer.
+Calamint features dainty spikes of lilac purple trumpet-shaped flowers with white overtones rising above the foliage from mid summer to early fall.
 Its fragrant oval leaves remain green in colour throughout the season.

 Calamint is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting bees and butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Calamint is recommended for the following landscape applications;